ailaby/base/README.md

 Container providers don't give you access to the docker host but are quick and easy to set up.
 They are often inexpensive when compared to a full VM or bare metal solution.

-All images built for ai-dock are tested for compatibility with both [vast.ai](https://link.ai-dock.org/vast.ai) and [runpod.io](https://link.ai-dock.org/runpod.io).
+All images built for ailaby are tested for compatibility with both [vast.ai](https://link.ailaby.org/vast.ai) and [runpod.io](https://link.ailaby.org/runpod.io).

-Images that include Jupyter are also tested to ensure compatibility with [Paperspace Gradient](https://link.ai-dock.org/console.paperspace.com)
+Images that include Jupyter are also tested to ensure compatibility with [Paperspace Gradient](https://link.ailaby.org/console.paperspace.com)

 See a list of pre-configured templates [here](#pre-configured-templates)